 UN numbers or UN IDs are four-digit numbers that identify dangerous goods, hazardous substances and articles (such as explosives, flammable liquids, toxic substances, etc.) Dangerous Goods are defined as those goods which meet the criteria of one or more of nine UN hazard classes.

 |Class 4||Flammable Solids; Substances Liable to Spontaneous Combustion; Substances Which, in Contact with

 Water, Emit Flammable Gases

 |Class 9||Miscellaneous Dangerous Goods (genetically modified organisms, polymeric beads, cryogenic liquids, dry ice, non-hazardous material sensitive to light or heat, magnetized material, batteries and items containing batteries, etc.)|

 International Shipping of Non-Dangerous Goods

-- Complete the normal shipping papers for your shipment.
-This will be the standard FedEx, UPS, DHL, or any other shipper's waybill.
+- Complete the normal shipping papers (FedEx, UPS, DHL, or any other shipper's waybill.)

-- Complete an On-line Request for Shipment Review (see helpful links) a minimum of 1 week in advance.
+- Complete a Request for Shipment Review a minimum of 1 week in advance.

 - If deemed a Dangerous Good, you will need to purchase an appropriate shipping package (available through Mellon Stores).